scala/scala-collection-compat/README.md

 xs.to(List)
 ```

-The 2.13 version consists only of an empty `scala.collection.compat` package object that allows you to write `import scala.collection.compat._` in 2.13.
+The 2.13 and 3.0 versions consist only of an empty `scala.collection.compat` package object, so `import scala.collection.compat._` won't cause an error in cross-compiled code.

 The 2.11 and 2.12 versions have the needed compatibility code in this package.